Why Rallyvite Rocks Fun Things to Do Organize

 Culture of Safety Dojo & Wellness Center, located in the vibrant Rogers Park neighborhood of Chicago, offers a welcoming and empowering space for people of all identities and backgrounds to meet, move, and heal together.
 This trans/non-binary, queer, neurodivergent, and woman-owned center stands out as an immigrant-friendly and trans-affirming hub where safety and personal growth are priorities.
 The dojo specializes in Jin Sei Ryu Karate-Do™, a traditional yet evolving martial art that nurtures mind, body, and spirit development through trauma-aware and empowerment-based teaching methods, making it accessible to every body regardless of fitness level or identity.
 Beyond karate, the center provides a multifaceted wellness program including Shiatsu bodywork, meditation, Tai Chi, and Qigong—offered as weekly classes and workshops open to beginners.
 These wellness offerings encourage relaxation, healing, and mindful presence in a thoughtful environment.
 Operated by skilled practitioners Amy and Kyren, both black belts with professional licenses in social work and massage therapy respectively, Culture of Safety integrates expertise with care and intentionality.
 Whether meeting friends for a class or attending a healing session, guests enjoy a supportive atmosphere focused on connection, resilience, and safety.

-Here's what people think of Culture of Safety Dojo & Wellness Center
+What people think of Culture of Safety Dojo & Wellness Center, based on reviews

 As of recent, Culture of Safety Dojo & Wellness Center holds a 5-star rating based on 28 reviews.